AlikornSause/Notes-on-QIN-F21-PRO/README.md

   ---

 ### **Preloader mode**
-  It is used in mtkclient or spflash tool
+  It is used in mtkclient or spflash tool.\
-  When using these 2 tools, you might want to put the phone in this mode To do this, simply connect the phone to your computer with a USB cable when the tool is running without pressing any keys.
+  When using these 2 tools, you might want to put the phone in this mode.\
+  To do this, simply connect the phone to your computer with a USB cable when the tool is running without pressing any keys.\
   This should put the phone in preloader mode.

   The view from mtkclient:

   <img src="https://github.com/user-attachments/assets/20b574fd-3f11-4afe-ac0e-2ebb3a4fed44" width="300">

-  This mode together with these tools can be used to dump the rom, make backups, flash the rom and many other things
+  This mode together with these tools can be used to dump the rom, make backups, flash the rom and many other things.

 ---

 ### **BROM (bootrom) mode**
-  It is used in mtkclient or spflash tool
+  It is used in mtkclient or spflash tool.\
-  When using these 2 tools, you might want to put the phone in this mode To do this, hold the Owl/Heart/Qinguard button and back button and connect the device to your computer, while mtkclient or spflashtool is running
+  When using these 2 tools, you might want to put the phone in this mode.\
+  To do this, hold the Owl/Heart/Qinguard button and back button and connect the device to your computer, while mtkclient or spflashtool is running.

  <img src="https://github.com/user-attachments/assets/0b3f8312-71f7-4ac1-b2d1-e6e21251a2b4" width="200">